The Donor Advised Fund, a Smarter Way to Give

 A couple years later, as I learned more about investing and fees, I realized I would probably better off keeping my dollars with Vanguard.
 So I moved my taxable account to Vanguard and my DAF to Vanguard Charitable.
 When I realized that the minimum grant from Vanguard Charitable was $500, I opened another DAF with Fidelity Charitable, which allows donors to give as little as $50 at a time.

 One of my biggest hangups with the concept of an early retirement is the fact that I’m giving up the potential to continue earning money that could be used for the greater good.

 I should have more than enough for my family and I when I retire, but if I kept working, great things could be accomplished by donating those future earnings.
 I’m not talking bill Gates or Warren Buffett kind of money, but $10,000 here and $20,000 there could make a palpable difference locally.

 I plan on using my DAF to eliminate that hangup.
 I treat it a lot like I treat my retirement nest egg.
 I will keep working until it is large enough to satisfy my desires.
-Currently, my DAF balance is about 5% of my nest egg.
-I’d like that to closer to 10% at retirement.
+Currently, my DAF balance is about 8% of my nest egg.
+I’d like that to closer to 10% at retirement in accordance with my Investor Policy Statement.
 I don’t think I will walk away feeling the least bit guilty if every 10th day’s income ended up going to charity.

 Rules of Donor Advised Fund Giving